AbdulDavids/renovo-site/FAQ_STRUCTURED_DATA_FIX.md

 ## Issue
 Google Search Console reported: **"Duplicate field 'FAQPage'"** for renovo.co.za

-This error occurred because multiple FAQ structured data scripts were being added to the page, causing Google to detect duplicate schema.org markup.
+This critical error occurred because TWO separate FAQPage structured data schemas were present on the FAQ page simultaneously, causing Google to detect duplicate schema.org markup.

 ## Root Cause

+### Primary Issue: Hardcoded FAQPage in index.html
+The main problem was a **hardcoded FAQPage schema in `index.html`** (lines 181-252) that appeared on ALL pages, including the FAQ page itself.
+This meant:

+1. **Homepage and all pages**: Had an 8-question FAQ schema (inappropriate)
+2. **FAQ page specifically**: Had BOTH the hardcoded 8-question schema AND the dynamic 31-question schema from `FAQ.tsx`

+This created the duplicate FAQPage error when Google crawled `/faq`.

+### Secondary Issue: SPA Navigation Script Management
-When using React Router for client-side navigation in a Single Page Application (SPA), the cleanup function in `useEffect` hooks could fail to properly remove script tags due to:
+Additionally, when using React Router for client-side navigation, the cleanup function in `useEffect` hooks could fail to properly remove dynamically added script tags due to:
 1. Race conditions during component unmounting
 2. Lost references to script elements during re-renders
-3. Multiple navigation cycles accumulating scripts in the document head
+3. Multiple navigation cycles potentially accumulating scripts

 ## Solution Applied

-### What Was Fixed
+### Fix 1: Removed Hardcoded FAQPage from index.html (PRIMARY FIX)
+**File**: `index.html` (lines 180-252)

+Removed the hardcoded FAQPage schema that was appearing on all pages.
+This schema should only exist on the dedicated FAQ page (`/faq`), not site-wide.

+**Why this matters**:
+- FAQ structured data should only appear on pages dedicated to FAQs
+- Having it in `index.html` made it load on every page
+- On the `/faq` page, it conflicted with the proper, comprehensive FAQ schema
+- This was the direct cause of the "Duplicate field 'FAQPage'" error

+### Fix 2: Improved Dynamic Script Management (PREVENTATIVE)
-Updated all pages and components that inject structured data scripts to use a unique ID-based approach:
+Updated all pages and components that dynamically inject structured data scripts to use a unique ID-based approach:

 1. **FAQ Page** (`src/pages/FAQ.tsx`)
 2. **About Us Page** (`src/pages/AboutUs.tsx`)
 3. **Bath Resurfacing Service** (`src/pages/services/BathResurfacing.tsx`)
 4. **Cracked Sink Repair Service** (`src/pages/services/CrackedSinkRepair.tsx`)
 5. **Gallery Component** (`src/components/sections/Gallery.tsx`)

+This prevents potential script accumulation during SPA navigation.

 ### Implementation Pattern